autarch/blog.urth.org/content/posts/2021-10-15-what-do-i-want-from-my-next-job-.md

 new.
 Building yet another REST app in a dynamic language or Go does not feel very exciting at this stage in my career.

+Also, I won't do Java (other JVM languages are fine) or PHP.

 ## Company Size and Stage

 In my career so far, I've found that I've most enjoyed working for a small